XamlBrewer/XamlBrewer.WinUI3.QuestPDF.Sample/README.md

 * Invoice with tables
 * Chart
 * Barcode
+* Displaying Microchart charts in XAML and PDF
+* Displaying OxyPlot charts in XAML and PDF
 * (more to come)

 <a href="https://www.buymeacoffee.com/xamlbrewer" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>